Nagpur Orange– The Sweet Citrus Pride of India

 Locally, it is featured in sweets like Orange Barfi and beverages like Orange Squash, while also inspiring art, festivals, and souvenirs in the “Orange City.”

-Economically, it fuels Vidarbha’s agro-economy, providing seasonal employment and sustaining rural livelihoods.
+Economically, moreover, it fuels Vidarbha’s agro-economy.
+It provides seasonal employment and sustains rural livelihoods.
 The fruit’s popularity has also given rise to the Nagpur Orange Festival, celebrating the region’s farmers and their craftsmanship.

 Recognition and Global Reach